 Helping People who Lose Memory

-Along with adding to the trove of research that shows these games can improve eye-hand coordination and reaction time, this finding shows the potential for novel virtual approaches to helping people who lose memory as they age or suffer from dementia.
+Along with adding to the trove of research that shows these games can improve eye-hand coordination and reaction time, the finding shows the potential for novel virtual approaches to helping people who lose memory as they age or suffer from dementia.

 Good for Non-Gamers, Too